Mod-DevCafeTeam/MDC-Modding-Wiki/pages/1_13/Key_Mouse_Input.md

 Forge uses a library called GLFW for its input events.
 For more in-depth information on the GLFW library, please visit their documentation website: https://www.glfw.org/documentation.html

-With update .146 that forge released two days ago, it is super easy to register key and mouse input within your mod.
+With forge 1.13 it is super easy to register key and mouse input within your mod.
 To keep your files nice and organized I highly suggest that you make a seperate class for registering input.
 Name it something like InputEventHandler.

 ### Class Setup